davisbradleyj/my-class-repo/09-NodeJS/activities/40-Stu_Mini-Project/README.md

 # Mini Project

-In this activity you will build a command line tool that generates and HTML portfolio page from user input.
+In this activity you will build a command line tool that generates an HTML portfolio page from user input.

 ## Instructions